Mizzlr/mizzlr.github.io/resume.md

 8. **Sococo Blueprints**: automatically generate maps for [Sococo App](https://www.sococo.com/), given a simple Blueprint floorplan file.
 This cut down the end to end time to design a new Map for sococo by 50%.
 Novel tools like ipywidgets and voila was used to rapidly prototype and deliver the UI.

+9. **Quantum Retail 5k Rewrite**: [Quantum Retail](http://quantumretail.com/) is an intelligent supply chain optimization software.
+Currently at 800k lines of java code.
+Me at codenation, redesigned and rewrote the application under 5k lines leveraging Amazon Glue, Amazon Forecast, Amazon Athena services from AWS.
+Performed big data analysis of 10TB of customer inventory management data.
+Optimized supply chain for maximizing expected profit and service level, under warehouse distribution constraints using Non-linear optimization suite called GEKKO.

+10. **Live DB Migration using DMS and Scalearc**: We at codenation have clients that want to move there 1600 Database from on-prem to cloud (Amazon RDS).
+While DMS by AWS provides lives change synchronization, leveraging [Scalearc](https://www.ignitetech.com/scalearc/) the Database load balanced, we execute live switching over of DB traffic from on-prem to cloud database.
+Also, adding to features of DMS, we automatically migrate remaining Schema objects that DMS did not migrate.
+(Currently this project is in progress, end date is April 16 2021).

 ## Education
 Jan 2012 - July 2016
 Bachelor in Computer Science and Engineering form PES University.